BenMcEwen1/TABMON-Classification-Pipeline/README.md

 Install dependencies `pip install -r requirements.txt`

 *To Run Inference:*\
+**Note that you must specify module `python -m` and run from the base directory as shown.*

 Place audio into `audio/` directory and specify directory to analyze `--i` relative to `analyze.py` i.e. `audio/<data>/`.
 After installing dependencies run:
 ```